Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: A new test for homeomorphism to

-Finally, \begin{Prop} Assuming a triangulation $D$ has a torus boundary component $T$ and induces a minimal triangulation thereon, the following pseudocode determines whether folding along one of the edges in $T$ yields a solid torus:

-\end{Prop} \begin{proof} Omitted. \end{proof} This concludes the present sketch of an algorithm to determine hyperbolicity of a compact, orientable 3-manifold with nonempty boundary consisting of tori.
-Both literate and raw implementations of this algorithm as a Regina-Python module \texttt{unhyp} reside at \cite{myweb}.
-Also available at \cite{myweb} is a Regina Python module \texttt{mom} for interpreting Milley's data as manifolds in Regina.
+This concludes the present sketch of an algorithm to determine hyperbolicity of a compact, orientable 3-manifold with nonempty boundary consisting of tori.
+Both literate and raw implementations of this algorithm as a Regina-Python module \texttt{unhyp} reside at \cite{carrot}.
+Also available at \cite{carrot} is a Regina Python module \texttt{mom} for interpreting Milley's data as manifolds in Regina.